About Us |

 Please note that the application process has to be completed online and demands forms to be complete in precise detail and documents to be submitted and uploaded via IRCC portal.

-3.1 Forms to Complete
+3.1 Application Forms Required

 a.
 IMM 0008 (Generic Application Form for Canada): This is the main form for spousal sponsorship.
 It asks about who you are, your family members, & what you plan to do in Canada.